Scott Edinburgh

 Wharton MBA Essay 2: Taking into consideration your background – personal, professional, and/or academic – how do you plan to add meaningful value to the Wharton community?
 (350 words)

-In addition, the word limit was reduced from 400 to 350, requiring applicants to be more concise and deliberate in their responses.
 This second Wharton MBA essay gives candidates the opportunity to share past accomplishments and detail how they will leave the Wharton community better than they found it.

 To approach this essay, think about what you have done beyond what is in your resume.
 Consider items you wish you had space within your resume to elaborate on.
 Ask yourself what makes you special or unique.